 - Metastatic disease on chest, abdominal, or pelvic computed tomography (CT) and/or bone scan amenable to biopsy

-2. Bone Scan Progression: appearance of 2 or more new lesions on bone scan during hormone ablation treatment.
+- Bone scan progression: appearance of 2 or more new lesions on bone scan during hormone ablation treatment OR

-3. Increasing serum PSA level: Two consecutive increases in PSA levels documented over a previous reference value obtained at least one week apart are required.
-If the third PSA value is less than the second, an additional fourth test to confirm a rising PSA is acceptable.
-A minimum starting value of 2.0 ng/mL is required for study enrollment.
+- Increasing serum prostate-specific antigen (PSA) level: two consecutive increases in PSA levels documented over a previous reference value obtained at least one week apart are required; if the third PSA value is less than the second, an additional fourth test to confirm a rising PSA is acceptable; a minimum starting value of 2.0 ng/mL is required for study enrollment

-- Patient is considered a candidate for initiating abiraterone acetate and prednisone after failure of hormonal therapy and has no contra-indications to starting this combination Abiraterone acetate and prednisone after failure of hormonal therapy and has no contra-indication to starting this combination as standard of care.
+- Patient is considered a candidate for initiating CYP-17 inhibitors abiraterone acetate and prednisone after failure of hormonal therapy and has no contra-indications to starting this combination as standard of care

 - Use of any of these therapies =< 12 months prior to registration: